 There are a number of benign liver tumors.
 Hemangiomas are the most common benign tumor of the liver, and occur when a benign, blood-filled tumor forms within the liver.
 Other benign tumors include adenomas (benign tumors of the hepatocytes) and focal nodular hyperplasia (a localized growth of several types of liver cells).
 Although these tumors do not invade surrounding tissues or metastasize, it is often difficult to tell the difference between benign and malignant tumors on radiographic imaging.

 In addition to being a common site of metastasis for cancers from other sites in the body, primary liver cancers can arise from within the liver itself.
-Cancer arising from the hepatocytes is known as hepatocellular carcinoma (HCC) .
+Cancer arising from the hepatocytes is known as hepatocellular carcinoma (HCC).
 It is the most common type of primary liver cancer and accounts for around 70% of all liver cancers.
 Cancers that arise from the bile ducts within the liver are known as cholangiocarcinomas and represent 10-20% of all liver cancers.
 These cancers can arise from the bile ducts within the liver (known as intrahepatic cholangiocarcinomas) or from in the bile ducts as they lead away from the liver (known as extrahepatic cholangiocarcinomas).
 Other types of rare cancers can occur within the liver.
-These include hemangiosarcomas (malignant blood-filled tumors) and hepatoblastoma (a rare cancer that develops in very young children).
+These include hemangiosarcomas (malignant blood-filled tumors), hepatoblastoma (a rare cancer that develops in very young children), and fibrolamellar liver cancer (rare cancer that occurs in teens and young adults with no history of liver disease).

 The best way to prevent liver cancer is to avoid the risk factors that are associated with it.
 Avoiding the excessive use of alcohol and quitting smoking can reduce the risk of liver cancer.
 Preventing and treating HBV and HCV infections is also important.
 A vaccine for HBV is available and people who are at high risk for exposure to the virus (such as health care workers and individuals with high-risk sexual practices) should be vaccinated.
 HCV is spread through blood transfusions, unprotected intercourse, and the sharing of needles by IV drug users.
 Although there is no vaccine for HCV, avoiding the means by which it is spread can significantly reduce the risk of being infected.
 Once infected with HBV or HCV, appropriate treatment of the infection can reduce the risk of developing liver cancer.